 The user acknowledges having been informed that the Program is accessible 24h / 24h and 7 days / 7 days, except for force majeure cases, computer difficulties or technical, as well as difficulties related to the structure of the network telecommunications.

-For maintenance reasons, DYNSEO may also interrupt his Program.
-In this case, DYNSEO will endeavor to forewarn users.
+For maintenance reasons, DYNSEO may also interrupt its Program.
+In this case, DYNSEO will endeavour to forewarn users.

 DYNSEO cannot be held responsible for any damage, howsoever kind resulting from the unavailability of the Program.